 Pencoyd Iron Works of Pencoyd, Pennsylvania

 In 1683, John Roberts acquired 150 acres of land in Pennsylvania, naming the town Pencoyd.
 The Pencoyd Iron Works was the creation of Algernon and Percival Roberts, who named the creation A&P Roberts Company, manufacturing specialty equipment for a local railroad.
 In 1859, the company officially began producing bridge components, mainly for railroad use.
 Becoming a leading bridge producer over the next 41 years, their structures gained international recognition.
 Many railroad bridges designed and built by jointly Pencoyd Iron Works and A&P Roberts continue to exist across the United States.
-Known bridges have also been identified as being constructed by A&P Roberts Company and Pencoyd Bridge & Construction Company.
+The bridge shop continued to survive until 1937, when it was sold to Carnegie.
+The shops closed in 1943, although as of 2021, the buildings still exist.

 Union Bridge Company of Athens, Pennsylvania

-Groton Iron Bridge Company of Groton, New York
+Groton Bridge and Manufacturing Company of Groton, New York

-This company was founded as the Groton Iron Bridge Company in 1877.
-It built exclusively road bridges and was not known to ever work on any railroad bridges.
+This company was founded as the Groton Iron Bridge Company in 1877. changing to the Groton Bridge and Manufacturing Company in 1887.
+It is known to have built many highway bridges, although it is unknown if the company was involved in heavy railroad bridge work.
+It reportedly also built punches, straightening machines and other wood working machinery.
 It separated from American Bridge Company in 1902, again becoming independent.

 Pittsburgh Bridge Company